kairichard/consorsbank/README.md

+## ⚠️ This will no longer work as consorsbank introduced a secure MFA
 # consorsbank - account api
 You have and account with https://www.consorsbank.de/ and wanted to pull information from it.
 Until now you where out of luck.
 The wait is over.